 Re-Imagining Mission for the 21st Century

-‘From everywhere to everywhere’.
+‘From everywhere to everyone’.
 The African Church; growing, vibrant and confident in the Gospel has tremendous untapped potential to reach this beautiful continent and beyond.
 The AIM African Mobilisation Hub has been established to play its part in this movement.

 Find out more about the Hub by watching this short video